 Here is a hypothetical scenario: you live in Chicago and you want to book an American Airlines flight to Paris in business class.

-American Airlines will show you all MilesAAver flights that are available for that route, including flights with connections/multiple segments.
+When you search American Airlines or other partners, it may will show you flights with connections/multiple segments.

 - So you go to search for your dates, and you find that the Chicago to Paris nonstop flight is not available.